ibm-cloud-architecture/governed-ml-ops/README.md

 ---------

-### Model Development<a class="anchor" id="Model-Development">
+#### Part 1 - Module 4 : Model Development<a class="anchor" id="Model-Development">

-4.a.
 This module provides the steps where a data scientist will develop a model.
 In Model Development step, the developer or data scientist will be creating the `development` project.

+4.a.
+In this substep of this module Model Developer needs to review the information that is needed for Model Development
 <br>

    <i> Role </i>: This step needs to be executed by `ModelDeveloper`.